UdaraAlwis/AzureLearnJourney/README.md

 ### Types of Subscription Boundaries:

-- Billing boundaries – different models of billing, generate separate billings, organize cost
+- Billing boundaries – different models of billing, generate separate billings, organize cost.
-- Access Control boundaries – different subscription policies, control access to resources
+- Access Control boundaries – different subscription policies, control access to resources.

 Create multiple subscriptions for:

-- Different Environments – dev and test, isolate resources, access control
+- Different Environments – dev and test, isolate resources, access control.
-- Different Organization Structures – control resource use and access
+- Different Organization Structures – control resource use and access.
-- Different Billing Purposes – tracking costs
+- Different Billing Purposes – tracking costs for each subscription.
-- Subscription Limits – overcome the limitations of each subscription
+- Subscription Limits – overcome the limitations of each subscription.

 ### Customizing Billing

 Got Multiple Subscriptions? -> You can Separate into, Invoice Sections in your Invoice!

 Want to Set up multiple Invoices? -> You can create multiple Billing Profiles (with Own Invoice and Payment method)

+### Subscription Offers

+- Free account – 12 Months popular services, 30 days free for all
+- Pay-as-you-go – Dev/Test
+- Visual Studio Enterprise (Bizpark) or Professional
+- Member Offers – by existing membership to other Microsoft products and services

+Management Groups – Manage access, policy and compliance for multiple Subscriptions

+Resource Organization levels of Azure

+- ^ Management Groups
+- ^^ Subscriptions
+- ^^^ Resource Groups
+- ^^^^ Resources

 (WIP)